githedgehog/docs/docs/install-upgrade/install.md

 1. The `init` command generates a `fab.yaml` file, edit the `fab.yaml` file for your needs
     1. ensure the correct boot disk (e.g. `/dev/sda`) and control node NIC names are supplied
 1. `hhfab validate`
-1. `hhfab build`
+1. `hhfab build --mode iso`
+    1. There are two options for the format of the bootable media.
+ISO and IMG.
+An ISO is best suited to use with IPMI based virtual media.
+The img file is designed for writing to a removable USB drive.

 The installer for the fabric is generated in `$CWD/result/`.
-This installation image is named `control-1-install-usb.img` and is 7.5 GB in size.
+This installation image is named `control-1-install-usb.iso` and is 7.5 GB in size.
 Once the image is created, you can write it to a USB drive, or mount it via virtual media.

 ### Write USB Image to Disk

 !!! warning ""
     This will erase data on the USB disk.

+### Steps for Linux
 1. Insert the USB to your machine
 1. Identify the path to your USB stick, for example: `/dev/sdc`
 1. Issue the command to write the image to the USB drive
-    - `sudo dd if=control-1-install-usb.img of=/dev/sdc bs=4k status=progress`
+    - `sudo dd if=control-1-install-usb.iso of=/dev/sdc bs=4k status=progress`

+### Steps for MacOS
+1. Plug the drive into the computer
+1. Open the terminal
+1. Identify the drive using `diskutil list`
+1. Unmount the disk `diskutil unmount disk5`, the disk is specific to your environment
+1. Write the image to the disk: `sudo dd if=./control-1-install-usb.iso of=/dev/disk5 bs=4k status=progress`

 There are utilities that assist this process such as [etcher](https://etcher.balena.io/).